capsule8/consul/website/source/docs/platform/k8s/helm.html.md

 ## Helm Chart Examples

-The below `values.yaml` can be used to set up a single server Consul cluster with a `LoadBalancer` to allow external access to the UI and API.
+The below `values.yaml` results in a single server Consul cluster with a `LoadBalancer` to allow external access to the UI and API.

 ```yaml
 global: